Enet4/dicom-rs/parent/README.md

 ## Using as a library

-This crate exposes the [`dicom-object`] crate directly via the `object` module, which has the easy, high-level API for reading DICOM objects from a file or a similar source.
+This crate exposes the [`dicom-object`] crate directly via the `object` module, which has a high-level API for reading, writing, and manipulating DICOM objects.
 Other key components of the full library are available in this one as well, albeit representing different levels of abstraction.